InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

 ## Patlet

-TBD
+The lack of modularization in the software architecture prevents reuseability, and with that the ability to reap the benefits of InnerSource.
+By helping the teams to understand the benefits of modularization, and making time to work towards that goal, more InnerSource collaboration can happen and the software architecture overall can be improved.

 ## Problem

-Development does not want to spend the extra resources needed to develop modular components.
-As a result, shared components are not reused.
+Engineering does not want to spend the extra resources needed to develop modular components.
+This applies to managers and developers alike.
+As a result, shared components are not reused, which prevents the InnerSource culture from flourishing.

 ## Context